Decrepitdoors/ez_multitwitch/README.md

 ---

-Right click on the stream a stream on Twitch
+Right click on a stream on Twitch

 Click 'add to multitwitch' in the context menu, a number should appear infront of the extension icon